-- 1. at least one other pair in the tournament submitted an Advance Submission Form and Recommended Defense for the method in a timely manner, and - 2. if the pair desiring to play the method had submitted an Advance Submission Form it would have been identical to that submitted with regard to weak meanings for any bid.
+- 1. at least one other pair in the tournament submitted an Advance Submission Form and Recommended Defense for the method in a timely manner, and - 2. if the pair desiring to play the method had submitted an Advance Submission Form and Recommended Defense it would have been identical to that submitted with regard to weak meanings for any bid, and defenses.